-Ex-Wife Of Top White House Aide Rob Porter Says She Told The FBI About Abuse
+An Ex-Wife Of Top White House Aide Rob Porter Says She Told The FBI About Abuse

 Politico reported Wednesday that "Kelly had been aware of the 2010 protective order, which prevented Porter from getting a full security clearance."
 CBS and CNN reported that the FBI told the White House in November about the domestic abuse allegations against Porter.

 Multiple news sources reported that White House communications director Hope Hicks, who is reportedly dating Porter, helped Kelly draft his first statement.
 On Thursday, Shah said Hicks "did recuse herself from some matters" regarding Porter.
-Although, he did not say specifically what she had recused herself from.
+He did not say specifically what she had recused herself from.

 Willoughby said Thursday that "if he hasn't already been abusive with Hope [Hicks], he will."